tritemio/smbits/content/2016-01/photon-hdf5.rst

-In this post I introduce `Photon-HDF5 <http://www.photon-hdf5.org>`__, a format I co-authored in the past year.
+In this post I introduce `Photon-HDF5 <http://www.photon-hdf5.org>`__, a format I co-authored during the past year.
 For a more complete overview you can read the recently published paper (get the `biorRxiv preprint <http://dx.doi.org/10.1101/026484>`__ or the version `just published <http://dx.doi.org/10.1016/j.bpj.2015.11.013>`__ by *Biophysical Journal*).